 5.5.2 Registration Management

-For an UE that is registered over non 3GPP access, a change point of attachment (e.g. change of WLAN AP) shall not lead the UE to perform a registration update procedure
+For an UE that is registered over non 3GPP access, a change point of attachment (e.g. change of WLAN AP) shall not lead the UE to perform a registration update procedure.

-Editor's note: It is FFS whether the UE needs to support periodic registration update procedures over Non 3GPP access
+An UE does not perform a periodic registration update procedure over non-3GPP access.